KyrianU/Gym-World/README.md

  ## Unfixed bugs
  * The required attribute on the select element in the contact page means that, the user has to select every gym classes and time schedule before being able to sign up for classes.
+ * Horizontal scroll appeared on the home page at a max-width 400px

  # Languages Used